automationiberia/Satellite-Register/README.md

 Requirements
 ------------

-This role is tested on Ansible 2.7.7 and rhel 7 .
+This role is tested on Ansible 2.16.4

 Dependencies
 ------------